 - You can check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

-- Those who are interested in online learning platforms can also try Coursera, Udemy, RubyTapas, and edX to learn Ruby on Rails and other programming languages.
+- Those who are interested in online learning platforms can also try Coursera, Udemy, RubyTapas, GoRails, and egghead to learn Ruby on Rails and other programming languages.

 - One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering with Ruby on Rails, as well as data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.